pmarguinaud/fxtran/ARTICLE.md

     <call-stmt>CALL <procedure-designator><named-E><N><n>SUB</n></N></named-E></procedure-designator> (<arg-spec><arg><named-E><N><n>X</n></N></named-E></arg>, <arg><named-E><N><n>Y</n></N></named-E></arg>, <arg><named-E><N><n>Z</n></N></named-E></arg></arg-spec>)</call-stmt>

-We first observer that we have a `call-stmt` tag surrounding the whole statement. `call-stmt' is the denomination used in the ISO/IEC 1539; in fxtran output; note that I have tried to **use the FORTRAN BNF linguo eveywhere it is possible**.
+We first observe that we have a `call-stmt` tag surrounding the whole statement. `call-stmt' is the denomination used in the ISO/IEC 1539; note that I have tried to **use the FORTRAN BNF linguo eveywhere it is possible** in the fxtran output.

 Some other important elements are tagged with `named-E`; these are named expressions (`E` stands for expression, and there are so many expressions in FORTRAN source code, that it was necessary to use a shorter word).
 There